parisepigenetics/bibs/index.md

 ## How can we help you ?

 ### Experimental design
 You're planning to run high-throughput omics experiments?
 Please come to discuss with us about the design of your experiment.
-We'll help you to choose the best technical approach, with appropriate depth, number of replications, controls.
+We'll help you to choose the best technical approach, with appropriate depth, number of replicates, controls.

 ### Answer specific questions
 Don't hesitate to pass by or to mail us about the problem you encounter while analysing your data.
 We'll try to answer directly or to put you in contact with a competent person.